AFLplusplus/AFLplusplus/utils/afl_untracer/README.md

 ### Modify afl-untracer.c

-Read and modify afl-untracer.c then `make`.
+Read and modify afl-untracer.c, then `make`.
 To adapt afl-untracer.c to your needs, read the header of the file and then search and edit the `STEP 1`, `STEP 2` and `STEP 3` locations.